 Meets as needed.

-The Acoustic Guitar Club meets every Monday at 2:00 p.m. in room 121 of the Administration Building (ADM).
+The Acoustic Guitar Club meets every Friday from 1:00-2:00 p.m. in room 121 of the James S. Owen (JSO) building.
 The guitar club is designed for guitarists of all ability levels.
 It's a great place to meet and make connections with your fellow guitarists.
 You must provide your own acoustic guitar and have a great attitude.

 This is an organization of Baptist students open to all in promoting Christian fellowship in college life.
 Formerly, Baptist Student Union, the club provides activities for worship, discussion, social life, witness and ministry.
 BSU provides free lunch at meetings on once a week in the Science Auditorium.
 All faiths are invited to attend.